Skip to content

 If your vet is suggesting an immediate biopsy or direct removal of the growth, I suggest you ask for a fine needle aspirate first.
 It is much less invasive and there is a relatively high chance of getting a conclusive diagnosis.
 In other words, the histology results will help you determine the right treatment.

-Surgery or not?
+Surgery or Not?

 This decision is never easy.
 Each dog and case are different.
 Based on reports, 95 percent of male dogs with perianal tumors respond to being neutered.
 Some people don't like the idea of neutering their dog, but my experience is this may be the best compromise.